rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 ### Summary

-This post somewhat glossed over the new query interface for ActiveRecord in Rails 3 to get to the meat of using scopes.
-However, none of the scoped yumminess could have happened without the slick new underpinnings to ActiveRecord.
+This post somewhat glosses over the new query interface for ActiveRecord in Rails 3 to get to the meat of using scopes.
+However, none of the scoped yumminess could have happened without the slick new underpinnings of ActiveRecord.
 So, if you're still a little confused about all this, definitely read some more about ActiveRecord before jumping into scopes.
 Once you do have that foundation, however, you will use scopes on a very regular basis.

 <span notice='notice resources'>
   The following resources were instrumental in the research, creation and construction of this article.
 They may also provide a different angle should you be left wanting after reading this post:

   * [Pratik's 'Active Record Query Interface 3.0' article](http://m.onkey.org/2010/1/22/active-record-query-interface)
   * [Railscast 202: Active Record Queries in Rails 3](http://railscasts.com/episodes/202-active-record-queries-in-rails-3)
 </span>